Basics | Plugins | Howtos | Applications

 - account voucher¶

-A ledger voucher where each item points directly to a given ledger account and doesn’t mention any product.
+A numbered voucher where each item points directly to a given ledger account and doesn’t mention any product.

 Other voucher types¶